 As for battery life, endurance for the TWS Neo is on the high side, lasting for almost 5 hours before we had to place them back in the charging case.
 With the charging case, you can use them for around 22 hours.
 Topping it up is done via USB-C, which takes around an hour to juice them up to 100%.

 If you can’t appreciate those features, the TWS Neo still stands out for its stellar audio quality, great battery life, and one of the best implementations of tap and slide gestures.
-We still do not know the official price of the TWS Neo, but a post said that they will be priced at under Php 5k, which is quite a deal for what if offers.
+We still do not know the official price of the TWS Neo, but a post said that the vivo TWS earphones price in the Philippines will be at under Php 5k, which is quite a deal for what if offers.